 Because you're helping Oxfam New Zealand fight poverty, your purchases are tax deductible.
 Once you've purchased your gift, you will receive a tax receipt either via email or by post.

 When people are without food, water, shelter or the opportunity to support and educate their families, your Unwrapped support will be providing real and practical support.
 Thank you.

 See how Oxfam Unwrapped gifts are making a difference

 In West Papua, we are working with communities around Lake Paniai to foster new agricultural skills and get crops to market.
 There’s money to be made growing cabbages, which had previously been imported from thousands of kilometres away.
 The initiative also allows growers to diversify their crops so that they are more resistant to extreme weather conditions, so people have enough to eat and sell all year round.

-Your gifts of Train a farmer and Vegetable seeds have made a huge difference to farmers like Alphonse (pictured below).
+Your gifts such as Train a farmer and Vegetable seeds made a huge difference to farmers like Alphonse (pictured below).
 Thank you.